⚙️ Modding

 </Includes>

 The path is relative to base.stormdata.
-Therefore, if you place it in (10)trymemode.stormmap/base.stormdata/MaievMod/QModify.xml, the path will be MaievMod/QModify.xml.
+If you place it in (10)trymemode.stormmap/base.stormdata/MaievMod/QModify.xml, the path will be MaievMod/QModify.xml.

 To automate this process, use the Build XML tool.